ashuio/shavee/README.md

 Yubikey mode is set with the `-y` flag.

-**NOTE** It currently only reads the SLOT 2 of the Yubikey for HMAC.
+Yubikey HMAC Slot can be set with the `-s` flag, defaults to SLOT 2

 ### 2. File/HTTP(S)/SFTP